Reassessing the link between B-modes and inflation

 so the tensor spectrum can be written as

 Therefore, in contrast to the linear relation obtained within the standard scheme (see Eq. \ref{usual-exp}), we obtain an expression for $\mathcal{P}^C_h$ which is quadratic in $\mathcal{P}^C_s$.

 In order to estimate the magnitude of $\mathcal{P}^C_h$, we note that at the pivot scale of $q* = 0.05$ Mpc$^{-1}$ used by the Planck mission in order to measure the scalar perturbations, it was found that $\mathcal{P}^C_s = 10^{-9}$.
 As for the numerical value of $T$, we note that it depends on the energy scale of inflation and the total number of e-folds.
 If, as in \cite{CSL-Inflation}, we assume that the number of e-folds is 60 and that the characteristic energy scale of inflation is approximately $10^{-4}$ $M_P$, we obtain $T = 10^4$ Mpc.
-Finally, taking the two-fluid approximation of Seljak \cite{Seljak,silk1}, i.e., considering photons and baryons as a single fluid and dark matter as another fluid, the Silk damping scale is $p_{UV}= 0.078$ Mpc$^{-1}$.
+Finally, taking the two-fluid approximation of Seljak \cite{Seljak,silk1}, the Silk damping scale is $p_{UV}= 0.078$ Mpc$^{-1}$.
 Putting everything together we arrive at

 Given that $\epsilon \ll 1$, our prediction for $\mathcal{P}^C_h$ renders it practically undetectable by current experiments.
 We can also estimate the tensor-to-scalar ratio within our model to get $r^C_{0.05} \simeq 10^{-7} \epsilon^2$, a value significantly smaller than the standard one, which is proportional to $\epsilon$ (see again Eq. \ref{usual-exp}).